usernew20/lampscan/LAMPscan Manual.md

 - **Configurable Settings**: Allows customization through the `lampscan.conf` file.
 - **HTML Report Generation**: Generates detailed HTML reports with:
   - **Summary of Findings**: Overview of open, closed, and filtered ports.
-  - **Detailed Vulnerability Information**: Links to CVE entries and mitigation suggestions.
+  - **Detailed Vulnerability Information**: Information on detected vulnerabilities, severity ratings, CVSS scores, and links to CVE entries where available.
   - **Scan Environment Details**: Information on Nmap version, scripts used, and scanning host.
 - **Enhanced Error Handling**: Improved error messages and feedback for troubleshooting.
 - **Detailed Logging**: Consolidated logging with timestamps and log levels for easy analysis.